Length Generalization Bounds for Transformers: Acknowledgements

 \section{Acknowledgements}

-We thank Aarohi Srivastava and Katsumi Ibaraki for helpful feedback on writing.
-This material is based in part upon work supported by Deutsche Forschungsgemeinschaft (grant number 522843867), the European Union\footnote{ Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
-Neither the European Union nor the granting authority can be held responsible for them.} (ERC, LASD, 101089343, \url{https://doi.org/10.3030/101089343}) and the US National Science Foundation (grant number~2502292).
+We thank Aarohi Srivastava and Katsumi Ibaraki for helpful feedback on writing, as well as Dana Angluin and Michael Hahn for fruitful discussion.
+We thank the anonymous reviewers for their helpful comments.
+This material is based in part upon work supported by Deutsche Forschungsgemeinschaft (grant number 522843867), the European Union (ERC, LASD, 101089343, \url{https://doi.org/10.3030/101089343} and FINABIS, 101077902, \url{https://doi.org/10.3030/101077902}) and the US National Science Foundation (grant number~2502292).
 Andy Yang is supported by the US National Science Foundation Graduate Research Fellowship Program under Grant No.~2236418.